Motherhood

 It all gets really blurry again.

-According to Conor, the next 40 minutes were spent cleaning us up.
+According to my husband, the next 40 minutes were spent cleaning us up.
 I tore a little bit (didn’t feel it) and needed 4 stitches.
 Again, just some pressure but no pain.
 They checked the baby’s vitals and stats.
-She was 7 lbs 13 oz and 21.5 inches of perfection.
+She was perfect.

 Then the most incredible, beautiful, and perfect moment happened.
-I handed Margot to Conor and he sat with her by the window.
+I handed her to her dad and he sat with her by the window.
 His first time holding his baby girl, tears beginning to stream down his face.
 I never, ever want to forget that moment.

 I was so afraid